Ramifications of Re-Gaining Weight After FDL Surgery

 Weight fluctuations could also alter the appearance and healing of surgical scars.
 As the skin surface stretches, surgical scars will also widen and become more prominent.
 This might lead to raised, thickened, or irregular scars that could distort the achieved aesthetic outcome of the procedure.

 Note that FDL surgery results in an extensive, “inverted T” shaped scar, across the lower and upper abdomen.
-The extensive scar is due to the procedures unique horizontal incision and vertical incision to address both horizontal and vertical skin laxity.
-Any undue impact exerted on the scar will make it more conspicuous, unpleasant, and challenging to conceal.
+The extensive scar is due to the procedures unique horizontal incision and vertical incision to treat both horizontal and vertical skin laxity.
+Any undue impact exerted on the scar will make it more conspicuous, unpleasant, and challenging to treat.
 Therefore, it is important to maintain stable weight to ensure a proper scar healing process and reduce the chance of scar distortion requiring scar revision.

 weight gain after FDL tummy tuck